smorad/um_cisc_7026/lecture_3_neural_networks.typ

 ]

 #slide[
-  Issues with very complex problems
+  Issues arise with other problems
   + *Poor scalability*
   + Polynomials do not generalize well
 ]

 #slide[
-  Issues with very complex problems
+  Issues arise with other problems
   + Poor scalability
   + *Polynomials do not generalize well*
 ]